ccppi3/Jira-REST-Api-Interface/README.md

 This also logs in as the specified user

-It returns a mailbox from the class poplib.POP3_SSL
+> returns a mailbox from the class poplib.POP3_SSL

 ### parseMail(mailbox, msgNum,filterFrom)